raptorecki/vanilla-storage/README.md

 *   Scan drives to index their files.
 *   Search for drives and files.
 *   View statistics about your storage.
+*   Asynchronous thumbnail generation for image files.

 ## Setup

 1. Create a MySQL database.
 2. If a schema file is provided (e.g., `storage_schema.sql`), import it to create the necessary tables.
+3.  **Database Schema Update:** After initial setup, you need to update your database schema to support asynchronous thumbnail generation.
+Execute the following SQL command on your MySQL database:
+    ```sql
+    ALTER TABLE st_scans
+    ADD COLUMN thumbnails_queued INT DEFAULT 0,
+    ADD COLUMN thumbnail_queueing_failed INT DEFAULT 0;

+    CREATE TABLE IF NOT EXISTS st_thumbnail_queue (
+        queue_id BIGINT UNSIGNED AUTO_INCREMENT PRIMARY KEY,
+        file_id BIGINT UNSIGNED NOT NULL,
+        status ENUM('pending', 'processing', 'completed', 'failed') NOT NULL DEFAULT 'pending',
+        added_date TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
+        processed_date TIMESTAMP NULL,
+        error_message TEXT,
+        INDEX (file_id),
+        INDEX (status)
+    );
+    ```
+    Remember to replace `your_username` and `your_database_name` with your actual MySQL credentials if running from the command line.
-3. Copy `config.php.example` to `config.php` and update it with your database credentials.
+4. Copy `config.php.example` to `config.php` and update it with your database credentials.
-4. Use the `scan_drive.php` script to index your drives.
+5. Use the `scan_drive.php` script to index your drives.
 See the **Scanning Drives** section below for detailed instructions.

 ## Scanning Drives